zhouyl/flowblade/docs/components/forms/date-range-picker.md

 # DateRangePicker

 DateRangePicker component for selecting a date range with start and end dates.
 Powered by Flowbite JavaScript for interactive date selection.
+Perfect for date range filters, booking systems, and report date ranges.

 ## Basic Usage